Skip to content

 [...]

-marie@compute$ virtualenv --system-site-packages /data/horse/ws/marie-python_virtual_environment/env_post #Create virtual environment
+marie@compute$ python -m venv --system-site-packages /data/horse/ws/marie-python_virtual_environment/env_post #Create virtual environment

 [...]